 We do not exist between our ears.
-The real you, the person you talk to inside your head, is not limited by the dimensions of time or space.
-Our consciousness is designed to access to higher states of consciousness.
+The real you is the person you talk to inside your head.
+The Observer is not limited by time or space.
+Our consciousness is designed to access higher states of consciousness.
 All we need are the keys to open our awareness, and these tools exist.
 We call these tools spiritual technologies.

 Everyone has their own way of awakening their spiritual gifts sleeping in their DNA.
 Awakening is a process.
 When we open them, it sets our spiritual walk into motion.
 It opens our minds to new potentials.

 We use a blended learning model incorporating those processes which are safe and reliable.
 We are not the first to use this eclectic approach.
-For example, Gurdjieff’s approach was to adopt techniques proven to be effective.
-Human physiology hasn’t changed in thousands of years, so the work of the ancient pioneers stands the test of time.
+For example, Gurdjieff’s method was to adopt techniques proven effective.
+Human physiology hasn’t changed in thousands of years.
+The work of the ancient pioneers stands the test of time.

 Stress and anxiety are hidden killers.
-When you ignore or deny the pressures, you increase the severity of the problems.
-Instead, take a pro-active approach and learn to implement the tools that can relieve the mental stress.
+When you ignore or deny the pressures, you increase their severity.
+Instead, take a pro-active approach and learn to implement the tools to relieve mental stress.